 Aim for 30 to 45 minutes of exercise a day.
-Get both aerobic and strength-training exercise.
+Get both aerobic and strength-training exercises.

 Myth 6: I’m not going to live long enough to need to worry about other diseases.

 Fact: Today, many people with HIV are living long lives.
 If you keep the virus under control with HIV medicine, you may live for many decades.
+In fact, those who adhere to their HIV treatments and maintain a healthy lifestyle can have the same life expectancy as someone who is not infected.
 But you may have a higher chance of problems including cancer, heart disease, and kidney disease.
 So follow the usual steps for good health: